Andrew County Courthouse

 In the decades that followed the Civil War, Andrew County continued to thrive.
 The county saw the growth of industries such as timber, manufacturing, and coal mining.
 The construction of railroads and improved infrastructure further contributed to the county's economic development.
 Today, Andrew County remains an agriculturally focused region, while also embracing modern industries and welcoming residents and visitors with its scenic landscapes and historical significance.

-This timeline provides a concise overview of the key events in the history of Andrew County, Missouri.
+This timeline provides a condensed summary of the historical journey of Andrew County, Missouri.

 • 1827: Andrew County is organized and named after Missouri's first governor, Andrew Jackson.